 In the days leading up to the auction, we have a locksmith come out and remove or cut the lock off the unit.
-We have to take photo inventory of the unit in front of a witness.
+We have to take a photo inventory of the unit in front of a witness.
 On the show “Storage Wars” they cut the locks at the time of the auction.
-We do it prior, because there are times when we find items in plain sight that cannot legally be sold at auction, or items that need special documents to be sold.
-This could be firearms, vehicles and titled property, or unfortunately illegal items.
+We do it prior because there are times when we find items in plain sight that cannot legally be sold at auction or items that need special documents to be sold.
+This could be firearms, vehicles, and titled property, or unfortunately illegal items.

 We can take payment from the tenant up until the moment we lock our rental office doors to start the auction.
 So, while we may advertise 10 storage units for sale at 60 days past due, five tenants may pay in full on time, and only five storage units will be sold on auction day.
 Also, there are many legal details we must follow to sell a unit at auction, and if one thing gets messed up or is not done properly, we cannot sell that storage unit.

-On the day of the auction, we begin the auction a one location.
-Then, after the sale if finished at that location we move to the next location in the region, and so on.
-We hold auctions on different days depending on the region, but they are always on the 15th of the month and after, following our auction schedule each month.
+On the day of the auction, we begin the auction at one location.
+Then, after the sale is finished at that location we move to the next in the region.
+We hold auctions on different days depending on the region.
+However, they are always on the 15th of the month and after, following our auction schedule each month.

-Everyone looking to participate in the storage auction as a potential buyer must sign in with a valid photo ID, phone number and email address.
+Everyone looking to participate in the storage auction as a potential buyer must sign in with a valid photo ID, phone number, and email address.
 They must sign a form stating they understand the rules of the auction.
-The forms state the auction buyer must pay immediately after the sale in cash for the storage unit, no one can enter any unit while the sale is being conducted, and you must remain civil at all times during the auction, among other things.
+The forms state the auction buyer must pay immediately after the sale in cash for the storage unit.
+No one can enter any unit while the sale is being conducted.
+They also state you must remain civil at all times during the auction, among other things.

-Once the auction concludes and all storage units are sold, all buyers head back to the rental office and pay in cash for the storage units they purchased.
+Once the auction concludes, buyers head to the rental office and pay cash for the storage units.
 The buyers receive a receipt and an access code to enter the property.
-Typically, all storage units purchased at auction must be cleaned out within 48 hours, unless the property manager specifically allows more time.
-All units purchased must be completely emptied and swept out, just as if you are a regular customer vacating the unit.
-The buyer may also sign a rental agreement for the unit and keep the space as long as they need, just as any other tenant.
-Sometimes with larger units, like a 10×30, the 48 hour time frame isn’t enough to fully clean it out.
+Typically, all storage units purchased at auction must be cleaned out within 48 hours.
+That’s unless the property manager specifically allows more time.
+All units purchased must be completely emptied and swept out.
+It’s the same as if you are a regular customer vacating the unit.
+The buyer may also sign a rental agreement for the unit and keep the space as long as they need.
+Sometimes with larger units, like a 10×30, the 48-hour time frame isn’t enough to fully clean it out.

 There is one exception that can occur from time to time.
 This happens only if personal items were found inside the contents while the buyer was cleaning out the storage unit.
 We ask that any photographs or personal documents found in the storage unit are either left in the unit after it has been fully cleaned out otherwise, or turned in to the property manager.
 If we receive any items like this, we will hold on to them for 30 additional days after the auction.
 During that time, we make attempts to reach the tenant to come by and collect them.
 We understand items like this are irreplaceable, and we want to make every attempt to return them to the rightful owner.